 Court Appointed Special Advocates (CASA) for Children of Atlantic and Cape May Counties and its trained volunteers speak on behalf of abused and neglected children in the foster care system and are dedicated to ensuring these children are placed in safe permanent homes as quickly as possible.

-Fifteen years ago, we began a journey to help every child living in foster care feel safe, loved and placed in a permanent home.
-We started with a $30,000 grant from the National CASA Association, five CASA volunteers and one staff person.
-The year was 2001.
-By July, we had served 30 children and could not have been more proud of the support we received from the community.
-Thankfully, like us, most people believe that every child deserves a loving home and a chance to reach their potential.
+Eighteen years ago, we began a journey to help every child living in foster care feel safe, loved and placed in a permanent home.
+We started with a $30,000 grant from the National CASA Association, five CASA volunteers and one staff person in July of 2001.
+By June of the same year, we had served 30 children.

 CASA Success Story